uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/basic_model_run.rst

 ==================================

 First we are going to set up a working directory where we will conduct our model run and save the outputs.
-We will keep this directory inside the workflows folder (which you linked from your host to the container during the setup above).
+We will keep this directory inside the ``workflows`` folder (which you linked from your host to the container during the setup above).
 There is a helper script for setting up a working directory.
 This script will copy over the required parameter and settings files, set up an output folder and make some adjustments to the configuration file for the run.

 Using the one-off command style, run the script.
-For this case we just arbitrarily select something from the input catalog.
-I'd have to look at a map to know where Chevak is.
+For this case we just arbitrarily select a dataset from your input catalog.
+Don't worry if you have a different dataset from the example shown here.

 .. code:: bash